cgreenhalgh/music-archive/docs/userinterface.md

 archive sends part history updates to mvapp (either next stage (next) or list of all stages (back/change)).
 Mvapp has to cope with restart/rewind, e.g. by reload.

 archive sends app events on normal play only.
 Note, these are not currently included in archive logs?!

+## Playlist

+For integration
+- each playlist will be like a performance, with its own (virtual) timeline
+- playlist will have title like performance and author like performer
+- it will comprise an editable list of (initially) PartPerformances
+- later on these will become shorter clips if desired
+- drag'n'drop - add, edit/re-order